Intervention/docs/image/getting_started/configuration.md

 Make sure you have one of these installed in your PHP environment, before you start.

-## Laravel Configuration

-If you're using Laravel, you can pull a configuration file into your application by running the following artisan command.

-> $ php artisan config:publish intervention/image

-This command copies a configuration file to ```app/config/packages/intervention/image/config.php```, where you can alter the driver settings for you application locally and define which library should be used by all commands.

-> 'driver' => 'imagick'

-Currently you can choose between `gd` and `imagick` support.

----

-## Native Configuration

-If you are not using Laravel or any other framework, you're able to pass the configuration as an array directly into the ImageManager.
+You're able to configure Intervention Image to use one of these libraries for all its operations.
+Just pass the configuration as an array directly into the ImageManager.

 #### Example